 Driving licenses issued by member states of the Community of Portuguese-Speaking Countries (CPLP) and the Organization for Economic Cooperation and Development (OECD) which includes The United States of America, allow you to drive in Portugal without having to exchange them for a Portuguese driver’s license for 185 days (about 6 months), provided you are not a resident.

-If you live in Portugal, you must exchange your foreign driving licence for a Portuguese licence within two years after taking up residence in Portugal.
+If you live in Portugal, you must exchange your foreign driving license for a Portuguese license within two years after taking up residence in Portugal.

 American Schools in Portugal